-That the Five Year Plan attached at Appendix A be approved.
+2.1 The Cabinet is requested to recommend that the refresh of the Five Year Plan attached as Appendix A be approved.

 3. The Slough Joint Wellbeing Strategy, the JSNA and the Five Year Plan

 3a.
 Slough Joint Wellbeing Strategy Priorities and Joint Strategic Needs Assessment